 The first coalition airdrops included quantities of American military rations, individually known as MRE (meal, ready to eat).
 Readily available, easy to palletize, and suitable to airdrop with little or no damage, the MRE rations staved off starvation during the early phase of the operation.
 Yet they had their drawbacks.
 They included a lot of packing material and, compared to bulk foods, were not the best means for sustaining large numbers of people.
 Furthermore they were not the preferred food for the Kurds.
-Some contained ham and pork ingredients, which were incompatible with the Moslem religion, and most contained other components foreign to the regional diet.6 delivered more food to the mountain camps, the refugees' condition stabilized and MRE rations became less popular.
+Some contained ham and pork ingredients, which were incompatible with the Moslem religion, and most contained other components foreign to the regional diet.

+But many of those who were truly hungry, having little or nothing to eat, overcame these objections in the first days of PROVIDE COMFORT.
+Later, as helicopters delivered more food to the mountain camps, the refugees' condition stabilized and MRE rations became less popular.
 What the Kurds wanted and could best use in the mountains were the staples common to their normal diet, which the Special Forces soldiers soon identified as rice, flour, cooking oil, tomato paste, tea, and sugar.
 Compared to the MRE rations with their individual packaging, these basic foods could be more efficiently delivered in bulk quantities and procured locally in Turkey, thus streamlining much of the logistical effort.
 Yet the need to shift from the military rations was more easily understood than achieved.